 Put simply, Blight has led the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition since 2004.
 In this time he has done NOTHING to build a lasting Douglass scholarly infrastructure.
 He is a disgrace and a betrayal to the Douglassoniana scholarly tradition of John W. Blassingame, Benjamin Quarles, Philip Foner and local journalist-historian Dickson J. Preston.

-Blight has not used his position at Yale nor his service to various, and often celebration by, member-based historical-oriented organizations nor his appointment to influential boards and positions 1) to organize and begin the publication of a Douglass scholarly journal, 2) to organize a semi-annual, annual, biennial, triennial or quadrennial academic conference or 3) create an endowed grant or scholarship for university students or independent scholars to study Douglass and advance new areas of scholarship.
+Blight has not used his position at Yale nor his service to various, and often celebration by, member-based historical-oriented organizations nor his appointment to influential boards and positions:

-I need not go into details of the creation of my own book and genuflect on my own experiences as a youngish Germanic-American street reporter and historian in the Asiatic community of Old Anacostia.
+I need not go into details of the creation of my own book and genuflect on my own experiences as a youngish Germanic-American street reporter and historian within the interior community of Old Anacostia.

 I do not have the capacity and immense sense of imagined and actual privilege David Blight has to safely pontificate poetic about Douglass unchallenged in one Ivory Tower to another Ivy Tower to the next Ivory Tower.
 I don’t have that sense of entitlement.
 I can’t.

 A friend of mine, a community journalist, was killed May 27, 2015.
 Not a day goes by I don’t think of her.

 Later today I have to go down to 16th Street SE to show the fellas the mural design planned for the corner store at 16th & W. And pay my respects to a young lady killed about a week past outside the corner store where I get my coffee when coming and going to community meetings.